scottj97/environment-modules-in-git/README.md

 locally-created git clone of the modulefiles.
 When unloaded, it switches MODULEPATH back to the default.

-After editing and commiting to the local clone, `git push` updates the master repo.
-Can this automatically update `/home/modules/modulefiles` (assuming the user knows the password for user `modules`)?
-Or must the user go manually do a `git pull` in `/home/modules/modulefiles` as user `modules`?
+After editing, testing, and commiting to the local clone, `git push` updates the master repo, which (assuming the user knows the password for user `modules`) automatically updates `/home/modules/modulefiles`.

 ## Execution